dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 }
 {{< / highlight >}}

-We define a proxy that wraps the original instance while allowing it creation to be delayed:
+You define a proxy that wraps the original instance while allowing it creation to be delayed:

 {{< highlight csharp >}}
 // Part of your Composition Root.